Theoretical Foundations of Conformal Prediction: The full conformal prediction procedure

-When implementing full conformal prediction, how do we choose a score function $s = s((x,y);\cD)$?
-The score function is a measure of the agreement between $y$ and $x$, typically based on a model that was fit using data $\cD$.
-There are many sensible ways to instantiate this broad intuition, and we outlined four examples in Section~\ref{sec:intro-scores}.
-(Those examples were presented for the special case of split conformal, but the same constructions are suitable for full conformal prediction as well.)
-We emphasize that correct marginal coverage will hold \emph{for any symmetric score function}, as stated in Theorem~\ref{thm:full-conformal}.
-The idea is that no matter how good or bad our models are, one can always make the sets wide enough to contain test points with at least the desired probability $1-\alpha$ (for example, by taking the set to be all of $\cY$).
-In other words, coverage will always hold, but the choice of score function affects the shape of the sets.

-The essential logic behind conformal prediction is that we include a point $y$ in the prediction set when $s((X_{n+1},y);\cD^y_{n+1})$ is sufficiently small (given the test feature $X_{n+1}$).
-In other words, when choosing the conformal score function $s$, we are implicitly defining what types of $y$ values are sufficiently consistent with $X_{n+1}$, given the trends we observe in the training data.
-In this way, the choice of score function affects the shape of the resulting prediction sets.
-For example, we saw in Section~\ref{sec:intro-scores} that the residual score, the scaled residual score, and the CQR score all resulted in prediction sets with different shapes.

-The changing shape of the prediction set, which results from the choice of conformal score, certainly affects the quality of the prediction sets.
-A more accurate model will naturally result in smaller, and therefore more informative, prediction sets---but even beyond this point, different choices of $s$ can lead to vastly different shapes and behaviors in the resulting prediction sets.
+Although marginal coverage will hold for any symmetric score function as stated in Theorem~\ref{thm:full-conformal}, the choice of score function affects the shape and size of the prediction sets; for example, we saw in Section~\ref{sec:intro-scores} that the residual score, the scaled residual score, and the CQR score all resulted in prediction sets with different shapes for the setting of regression with a real-valued response.
+Moreover, a score function constructed using a more accurate model will naturally result in smaller, and therefore more informative, prediction sets.
+Thus, the choice of score function can strongly affect the quality of the prediction sets.
 In Chapter~\ref{chapter:model-based}, we will return to this point in more detail, examining the choice of the score function from a model-based theoretical perspective.